-The nature of WH&S dictates that workplace procedures and processes must be modified and updated as knowledge and awareness increases, and information in any printed version may become outdated.
-Revision of the handbook will occur as the need arises e.g. when facilities or equipment are added or modified.
+The nature of HS&W dictates that workplace procedures and processes must be modified and updated as knowledge and awareness increases, and information in any printed version may become outdated.
+Revision of the handbook will occur as the need arises e.g., when policies, legislation, facilities, personnel, or equipment are added or modified.

-The most current information can be found in the Web posted version of this handbook available at: https://cmm.centre.uq.edu.au/induction
+https://cmm.centre.uq.edu.au/induction